danhans42/nxflash/README.md

 * There is NO CRC/CHECKSUM/VERIFICATION

 Currently there are no CRC checks on transmitted/received data and the protocol is very simple.
 In testing I never once had an issue with transmission errors, but just be careful and ensure you have other means to flash as a contingency.
 When writing this I had the occasional timeout when using the tools on Linux.
 The issue turned out to be a fake FTDI UART.

-Ensure your serial cable uses a legit UART that is supported well by your OS.
-I have tested the code with a Genuine FTDI232, Sil CP2103 and using a regular serial port (16550).
+I would recommend avoiding FTDI232 based adapters unless they are 100% genuine as the counterfeit adapters are a bit flakey.
+Adafruit and Sparkfun are genuine but expensive.
+If you are going to be buying from eBay/Aliexpress etc I would choose something CH340 or Sil CP210x based.
+I used a counterfeit FTDI module when first writing and it caused me issues with data loss and timeouts in Linux.

+Build instructions are over on PSXdev.net and other forums for building a cable.

 * ROM/BIOS Download